 Schemes of Work

-Pupils in years 7, 8 and 9 they have 3 lessons over a fortnight.
+Pupils in years 7, 8 have 3 lessons over a fortnight, year 9 have 3 lessons over a fortnight.
 Pupils are taught in both single and mixed sex groupings.
-During this stage pupils have exposure to a wide range of sports including football, rugby (union and league), netball, , table tennis, basketball, badminton, tennis, track and field athletics, cross country running, orienteering, rounder’s, softball, dance and aerobics.
+During this stage pupils have exposure to a wide range of sports including football, rugby (union and league), netball, , table tennis, basketball, badminton, tennis, track and field athletics, cross country running, rounder’s, softball, dance and aerobics.
 Pupils are encouraged to develop not only skills, techniques and strategies, but to develop positive work attitudes and an understanding of having a healthy balanced lifestyle

 Activities on a lunch time are either of an invitation club nature, or competitive inter form sport, involving as many sports possible throughout the year.
 Participation in these activities is encouraged as an extension of the form, but leading to participation in full school teams.